 Another route that some casinos take is to offer up separate bonuses for both table games and slots.
 By doing this they get rid of any confusion on the players part as to what games you can play to clear the bonus.

 These bonuses aren’t exclusive to slots, roulette or table games, but in fact split between them all.
-To highlight what we mean by this, we have included the basic layout of one of the UK’s largest online casino’s and how they change between each game.
+To highlight what we mean by this, we have included the basic layout of one of the UK’s largest and best casino sites and how they change between each game.

 The bonus on offer is £50 and this is a 100% match of your initial deposit of £50 or more.
 The bonus is actually split into 4 parts: